CodyWallbridge/ProjectManagement/software-project-management-plan.md

 - 18GB Unified Memory
 - 512GB SSD Storage

-People are expected to work from home so if employers need dongles, mouses or extra screens to develop, they need to request it to the IT Person.
+As working from home is the expectation, if employers need dongles, mice, or extra screens, they will request it to the IT Person.

 ##### 3.1.3.2 Software Resources

+All members of the team will communicate using Slack.

-We are going to Use Slack to communicate, our project will be in Github
+The U↑ project will be hosted in a GitHub repository.

 ##### 3.1.3.2 Other Resources

-Other resources will need to be asked to the project manager
+Other resources will need to be requested to the Project Manager, who will approve or deny them as necessary.

 ## 3.2 Work Plan

 ### 3.2.1 Work Breakdown Structure

-WBS of the work that is going to be done
+The Work Breakdown Structure (WBS) shows each of the tasks that need to be completed.

 ![WBS Tasks Image](/WBS%20Tasks.png)

 ### Gantt Chart

-This Gantt chart shows the schedule where the WBS will be completed by
+This Gantt chart shows each task in the WBS along with its assigned developer and deadline.
+It will be updated throughout the project to reflect how much progress has been made on each task.

 ![Gantt Chart](/4050Gantt_Light.png)

-### 3.2.2 Schedule and resource allocation
+### 3.2.2 Schedule and Resource Allocation

 The team will create a schedule for each member at the onset of every project phase.
 Furthermore, adjustments to individual schedules will be made based on the workload each team member faces during that particular period.
 This approach aims to maintain a balanced workload across the team.